3G-Celllabs/CLI-Starter-Kit-Generators/scripts/create-flutter-app-entity-model/README.md

 https://gitlab.com/pranay.prasad/utilities/-/raw/main/flutter/
 ```

-which will help with development and help you understand how to structure the app.
+&nbsp;&nbsp;&nbsp;&nbsp;which will help with development and help you understand how to structure the app.
 Based on your what packages you choose to install above, It will even copy the service files with base implementation.

 8. Flutter applications are not initialized with git by default.
 Hence, the script will also initialize git, to provide a base reference.